uboslinux/ubos-docs/sphinx/users/installation/raspberrypi.rst

    * :doc:`/users/writing-image/macosx`
    * :doc:`/users/writing-image/linux`

 #.
-Remove the SD card, insert it into your Raspberry PI, connect an Ethernet cable,
+Remove the SD card and insert it into your Raspberry PI.
+On first boot, it is recommended
-   and plug in the Raspberry Pi power cord.

-   It is recommended you connect a monitor and keyboard to your Raspberry Pi for your first boot.
+   you have a monitor and keyboard connected to your Raspberry Pi.
+Then, plug in the Raspberry Pi's USB power.

 #.
-When the boot process is finished, log in as user ``root`` from the console.
-By
+When the boot process is finished, log in as user ``root`` from the attached keyboard
-   default, there is no password on the console.
+   and monitor.
+By default, there is no password on the console.

 #.
 Now: wait.
 The Raspberry Pi is not a very fast computer, and UBOS needs to generate
    a few cryptographic keys before it is ready to use.
 That might take 5 or 10 minutes.